Wang Kun (singer): Biography

 Wang was born in 1925 in Tang County, Hebei.
 In the 1940s, she joined the performing arts troupe of the People's Liberation Army.
 In 1945, she played the lead role in The White Haired Girl (modern China's first Western-style opera), produced by the Yan'an Lu Xun Institute of Arts (延安鲁艺戏剧音乐系), and also performed in other modern dramas.

 Along with her contemporary Guo Lanying, Wang was a member of the first generation of Chinese performing artists to train overseas.
-Following the Chinese Revolution in 1949 she continued studying music in the USSR with Medvedev, as well as with the Chinese singer Lin Junqing (林俊卿).
+Following the Chinese Communist Revolution in 1949 she continued studying music in the USSR with Medvedev, as well as with the Chinese singer Lin Junqing (林俊卿).
 In 1954 she entered the Central Conservatory of Music, to further her education.
 She later directed the Oriental Song and Dance Company (东方歌舞团), serving as regimental commander.

 She was a member of the committee of the fourth session of the China Federation of Literary and Art Circles (CFLAC) and the Chinese Musicians' Association, and she participated in the second and third sessions as director of the executive committee for the fourth session of the All-China Women's Federation.
 She was the Chinese Communist Party's 11th representative for the first, second, and third National People's Congress, and was also a member of the National Committee of the Chinese People's Political Consultative Conference for the fifth and sixth National People's Congress.
 She performed in the large-scale music and dance drama and film, The East Is Red in the 1960s.

 Her singing was praised by China's tops leaders Mao Zedong and Zhou Enlai, but that did not prevent her and her family from being persecuted during the Cultural Revolution.
 She was labelled a counterrevolutionary and imprisoned by the Red Guards.
 She was rehabilitated after the Cultural Revolution.

 Wang's singing style draws on Chinese folk traditions for its foundation, though her vocal production (featuring a bright timbre and consistent vibrato) also shows elements of borrowing from Western bel canto operatic style.
 Besides "Nanniwan", her famous recordings include the songs "Joy of Emancipation" (翻身道情), "Autumn Harvest" (秋收), and "Peasants' Association" (农友歌).
 Her notable students included Li Lingyu and Ai Jing.
 In September 2005, she was hired by the China Institute of Art Research (中国艺术研究院) as a special master's tutor.
 On 9 August 2009, she performed with her students in a concert commemorating her 70-year performing career, organized by the Chinese Ministry of Culture and the CFLAC.
 Chinese Premier Wen Jiabao sent a congratulatory letter to the show.

+Wang Kun died on November 21, 2014 at the age of 89.